bheath015/CricketDB/README.txt

 On our welcome page, you are invited to log into the web app.
 This will allow us to store your personal username and password into a database where we can also store you favorite team and player.

+#####    Player Page     #####

 #####     Team Page      #####

+Our team page presents a profile of your favorite team.
+Simply enter you favorite team into the search bar (if you don't have one, type in a random letter and select one from the dropdown of available teams) and click enter.
+This will direct you to your team's profile page.
+On this page, we query:
+-The Roster from the SQL Database (if one is available for the team) -An image associated with each player from the Mongo Database -The bowling and batting handedness of each player from the SQL Database -Rotating queries about each team which include:
+--
+--
+--
+--

+We also show the crest of your favorite team.

 ##############################
 #####   Getting Started  #####